-Course Requirements (10 Credits = 1 year) Course , , , , , , , , , , , , , , , , , , , Credits English Students must pass English 9, 10, 11 and 12 40 Social Science One year of World History (10 th) One year of U.S. History (11 th) One semester of American Government (12 th) One semester of Economics (12 th) 30 Mathematics Students must pass three years of mathematics with completion of Algebra 1 and Geometry 30 Science One year of Life Science One year of Physical Science 20 Fine Arts OR World Language 1 year 10 Physical Education One year of 9 th grade P.E.
+Course Requirements (10 Credits = 1 year) Course (10 Credits - 1 year) Credits English Students must pass English 9, 10, 11 and 12 40 Social Science One year of World History (10 th) One year of U.S. History (11 th) One semester of American Government (12 th) One semester of Economics (12 th) 30 Mathematics Students must pass three years of mathematics with completion of Algebra 1 and Geometry 30 Science One year of Life Science One year of Physical Science 20 Fine Arts OR World Language 1 year 10 Physical Education One year of 9 th grade P.E.
 One year of 10 th grade P.E.
-20 Health Students must take on semester of health education 5 Electives 115 Total number of cred dits required for graduation 270
+20 Health Students must take one semester of health education 5 Electives 110 Total number of credits required for graduation 270 270